odysseyindia/odyssey-tours/content/english/tim/itineraries/jim-corbett-country/_index.md

           purpose of your visit as you come here mainly to enjoy the peace and quiet and the beautiful scenery.
 The most you may want to do is to go on an easy walk in the neighborhood.
-Ramgarh also makes an idyllic base for visiting the nearby hill station of Nainital, but it's best enjoyed at a very relaxed pace around your hotel.
+Ramgarh also makes an idyllic base for visiting the nearby hill station of Nainital, but it’s best enjoyed at a very relaxed pace around your hotel.
         date: ''
         etd: ''